Program Management · Strategic Delivery · Cross-Functional Execution

 Retail, Hospitality, Restaurant verticals

-Built a scalable enablement curriculum that reduced new-hire ramp time by 60% and lifted vertical solution adoption by 45%.
-Delivered 120+ executive-level presentations on market transformation strategies.
+Designed and executed go-to-market programs across retail, hospitality, and restaurant verticals — enabling 200+ professionals through structured rollouts.
+Built a scalable training curriculum that reduced new-hire ramp time by 60% and lifted solution adoption by 45%.

 04 — Leadership Philosophy